ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 <dd>Choose a flavor for your worker nodes.
 You can deploy your worker nodes as virtual machines on shared or dedicated hardware.
 To see flavors that are available in a VPC zone, run `ibmcloud oc flavors --zone <vpc_zone> --provider vpc-gen2`.</dd>

 <dt><code>--vpc-id <em>VPC_ID</em></code></dt>
-<dd>Specify the ID of the VPC in which to create the worker pool's worker nodes.
+<dd>Optional: Specify the ID of the VPC in which to create the worker pool's worker nodes.
 The value must match the VPC ID that the cluster is in.
 To list the cluster's VPC ID, run `ibmcloud oc cluster get -c <cluster_name_or_ID>`.
-This value is optional.
 If this flag is not provided, then the worker pool defaults to the VPC ID of existing worker pools in the cluster.</dd>

 <dt><code>-l, --label <em>KEY1=VALUE1</em></code></dt>
-<dd>Apply key-value labels to each worker node in the worker pool.
-To specify multiple labels, use multiple flags, such as `-l key1=value1 -l key2=value2`.
-This value is optional.</ul></dd>
+<dd>Optional: Apply key-value labels to each worker node in the worker pool.
+To specify multiple labels, use multiple flags, such as `-l key1=value1 -l key2=value2`.</ul></dd>

 <dt><code><strong>--entitlement cloud_pak</strong></code></dt>
 <dd>Include this flag only if you use this cluster with an [IBM Cloud Pak&trade;](/docs/openshift?topic=openshift-openshift_cloud_paks) that has an {{site.data.keyword.openshiftshort}} entitlement.
 When you specify the number of workers (`--size-per-zone`) and flavor (`--flavor`), make sure to specify only the number and size of worker nodes that you are entitled to use in [IBM Passport Advantage](https://www.ibm.com/software/passportadvantage/index.html){: external}.
 After creation, your worker pool does not charge you the {{site.data.keyword.openshiftshort}} license fee for your entitled worker nodes.<p class="important">Do not exceed your entitlement.
 Keep in mind that your OpenShift Container Platform entitlements can be used with other cloud providers or in other environments.
 To avoid billing issues later, make sure that you use only what you are entitled to use.
 For example, you might have an entitlement for the OCP licenses for two worker nodes of 4 CPU and 16 GB memory, and you create this worker pool with two worker nodes of 4 CPU and 16 GB memory.
 You used your entire entitlement, and you cannot use the same entitlement for other worker pools, cloud providers, or environments.</p></dd>

 <dt><code>-q</code>
-<dd>Do not show the message of the day or update reminders.
-This value is optional.</dd>
+<dd>Optional: Do not show the message of the day or update reminders.</dd>

 <dt><code>--output json</code>
-<dd>Prints the command output in JSON format.
-This value is optional.</dd>
+<dd>Optional: Prints the command output in JSON format.</dd>

 </dl>